-All florist departments are distinguished with peculiar charm and beauty.
-Though, Australian department is the most exotic and interesting, as Australia itself is particularly individualistic in terms of climate and flora as well.
+All of the florist departments are have their own particular charm and beauty; however the Australian department is the most exotic and interesting.
+Australia itself is particularly unique in terms of climate and flora as well.

-Planting of this department was initiated from 1913.
-It occupies the area of 3, 9 hectare, and is located on both parts of the main road, on southern-western and southern-eastern slopes.
+Planting of this department was initiated starting in 1913.
+It occupies 3.9 ha and is located on both sides of the main route, on southern-western and southern-eastern slopes.

-Up to 200 species of Eucalyptus were rested at the Black Seaside.
-According to the results of plants’ inventory of Batumi Botanical Garden, during the history of existence, 78 species of Eucalyptus were grown in Australian department of the garden.
-Their number was considerably decreased according to years.
-E.g. during 1912/14 eleven species of Eucalyptus were introduced, grown and planed in the open soil, whereas 27 – in 1938, 49 – in 1965, 59 – in 1987; According to the inventory of 2011, 40 species of Eucalyptus are represented in the garden.
+Up to 200 species of Eucalyptus were tested for viability along the Black Sea coast.
+According to the results of historical inventories of the Garden, 78 species of Eucalyptus were grown in the department.
+Their number was considerably decreased over the years.
+E.g. during 1912/14, 11 species of Eucalyptus were introduced, grown and planted, whereas 27 – in 1938, 49 – in 1965, 59 – in 1987; According to the inventory of 2011, 40 species of Eucalyptus are now present in the Garden.

-As shown with the data of some years, our climate conditions are not favorable for Australian plants; due to low temperature and heavy snowfall Australian plans, especially Eucalyptus species were damaged.
+As shown with the historical data, our climate conditions are not favorable for Australian plants.
+The temperature is too low with heavy snowfall; Australian plants, especially Eucalyptus species, are often damaged.

-For the year of 2016, 875 taxons were represented in Australian Department, out of which 9 families, 13 sub-families and 69 species being of Australian origin.
+In 2016, 875 taxon were represented in the department, out of which 9 families, 13 subfamilies and 69 species were of Australian origin.